pythonanywhere/help_pages/articles/UploadingAndDownloadingFiles.md

 ## Using a code sharing site like GitHub or BitBucket

-The very best way to manage your code files is to use a source code control system (or VCS) like Git, Mercurial or Subversion.
+The very best way to manage your code files is to use a source code control system (or VCS) like Git or Subversion.
 You can then "push" your code up to [GitHub](https://github.com/) or [Bitbucket](https://bitbucket.org/), and then "pull" it down to PythonAnywhere, or push from PythonAnywhere to Bitbucket or GitHub.
 You also get all the benefits of using a version control system, the ability to go back to older versions of files, etc.

 Follow the instructions on either GitHub ("[create a repo](https://help.github.com/articles/create-a-repo)") or Bitbucket